ADR-0086: vcpkg Lockfile Policy — Decline (Path B)

 vcpkg supports a machine-generated lockfile (generated during vcpkg install) that records the exact resolved package graph, including transitive dependencies, port overlay revisions, and binary cache identifiers.
 Committing this file alongside vcpkg.json provides:

-1. Machine-verifiable proof that the author ran vcpkg install.
+- Machine-verifiable proof that the author ran

-3. A diff-visible record of every transitive dependency change.
+vcpkg.jsonversion declarations (evenversion>=resolves to a specific version in the lock). - A diff-visible record of every transitive dependency change.

 The question: should tier-1 C++ services commit vcpkg-lock.json to the repository?